adityadubal/Checkout_System/README.md

 To run this program I have used PyCharm Community Edition 2016 IDE on Windows.
 However, you can run this program by using any other IDE or from command line.

 ## Running the Program
-You can find source code file in src folder.
 To run this program from windows command prompt, enter the following command:

 python checkout_system.py

 To run this program on IDE look for their instructions.

 ## Running The Tests:
-You can find unit testing script in the tests folder.
 To run these test cases on windows command prompt, enter the following command

 Python test_checkout_system.py